1891 Mino–Owari earthquake: Tectonic setting

-The four main Japanese islands of Kyushu, Shikoku, Honshu, and Hokkaido lie in a convex arrangement pointing to the Pacific Ocean, while the oceanic trenches that form the western boundary of the Pacific Plate are convex in the opposite direction, toward Eurasia.
-The continental crust above the subduction zones had previously been associated with the Eurasian Plate, but northern Honshu and Hokkaido have more recently been treated as part of the North American Plate, due to a poorly defined plate boundary between Eastern Siberia and Alaska and a newly forming boundary at the eastern perimeter of the Sea of Japan.
-This portion of the crust has been known locally as the Okhotsk Plate.
+The four main Japanese islands of Kyushu, Shikoku, Honshu, and Hokkaido lie in a convex arrangement pointing to the Pacific Ocean, while the oceanic trenches that form the western boundary of the Pacific plate are convex in the opposite direction, toward Eurasia.
+The continental crust above the subduction zones had previously been associated with the Eurasian plate, but northern Honshu and Hokkaido have more recently been treated as part of the North American plate, due to a poorly defined plate boundary between Eastern Siberia and Alaska and a newly forming boundary at the eastern perimeter of the Sea of Japan.
+This portion of the crust has been known locally as the Okhotsk microplate.
 The southwestern border of the plate is called the Itoigawa-Shizuoka Tectonic Line.
 It is a region of faulting that traverses the width of central Honshu, but it has not generated any large earthquakes.
 Moving westward, though, the Atera, Miboro, Atotsugawa, and Nobi faults have all produced large events.
 Two of those events occurred beyond the terminus of the 1891 rupture: the 1945 Mikawa earthquake that hit near Nagoya on the Fukozu Fault and the 1948 Fukui earthquake that occurred near the Sea of Japan.